shelling/app-ldap/README.md

 ## USAGE

-Assume your base is `dc=example,dc=org` which has been set up in /etc/ldap/ldap.conf or a acceptable place. and there are also some Organizational Units has been set up for nss and pam modules as following.
+Assume your base is `dc=example,dc=com` which has been set up in /etc/ldap/ldap.conf or a acceptable place. and there are also some Organizational Units has been set up for nss and pam modules as following.

 + ou=people,dc=example,dc=com